IBM Keeps The Home Fires Burning

 U.S. Marines capture Roi Island in the Marshalls.

-Heavy U.S. naval surprise attack on Truk, sinking 19 ships and destroying 201 planes.
+Heavy U.S. naval attack on Truk, sinks 19 ships and destroys 200 planes.

 U.S. troops invade Admiralty Islands.